neelsoumya/teaching_reproducible_science_R/README.md

 * This is like your research notebook

-* Some experiences/case studies of using Rmarkdown notebooks and helping biologists use them to analyze their own data
+* Some experiences/case studies of using Rmarkdown notebooks and helping biologists use them to analyze their own data (30 minute talk)

 * A typical header of a R markdown file will look like